 PCHA's 50th birthday celebrations – drinks reception at the House of Commons

-As you may already be aware (because we can't stop talking about it!)
-2019 is PCHA’s 50th birthday.
-We've recently held two fantastic events to celebrate, both of which were a great success.
+2019 was PCHA’s 50th birthday!
+We held two fantastic events to celebrate, both of which were a great success.

 Most recently, we held a drinks reception at Portcullis House in Westminster for PCHA's shareholders, partners and friends.
 Our Chief Executive, Karen, gave a speech about PCHA's achievements over the last 50 years, as well as the impact of the ongoing housing crisis and PCHA's goals for future expansion to provide more and better social housing for the local community.
 MP Bob Neill and Chief Executive of the National Housing Federation Kate Henderson both spoke about the importance and impact of the work of small housing associations such as PCHA.
 We ended the speeches with a presentation of PCHA's specially made 50th anniversary video, which you can watch here.